 You are very welcome to use these reports in publications and talks, such as county bird reports, so long as the following acknowledgement is included:

-The BTO Nest Record Scheme is funded by a partnership between the British Trust for Ornithology and the Joint Nature Conservation Committee (on behalf of: Natural England, Natural Resources Wales, Scottish Natural Heritage and the Department of the Environment Northern Ireland).
+The BTO Nest Record Scheme is funded by a partnership between the British Trust for Ornithology and the Joint Nature Conservation Committee (on behalf of: Natural England, Natural Resources Wales, Scottish Natural Heritage and the Department of Agriculture, Environment and Rural Affairs, Northern Ireland).

 The BTO supports nest recording for scientific purposes and all recording is undertaken following a code of conduct designed to ensure the welfare of birds and their nests are not adversely affected.